ramortegui/MealFinder/README.md

 ### Processing a file

-The Module support json file definitions as:
+The Module supports json file definitions as:

 #### Sample of data structure defined on: ./tests/data/problem.js
 ```